SofthouseVxo/Education/Lectures/React/13-React-Redux.md

 <br/>

 ## Purpose of this lecture
-* Redux is simple but not easy
-* 1 day if often not enough
-* Introduce redux
-* Give basic understanding how you can handle global state
-* Give basic understanding so you can learn on your own.
+The purpose of thie lecture is to give an introduction to redux and handling global state.
+Redux is simple but not easy, and it will take more than a day to grasp the concept and be ready to work with redux.

 <br/>
 <br/>